inmo-jang/rviz_marker_publisher/README.md

 - `mode`:
   - `Manual` mode allows to modify the obstacles' positions by pressing `w`, `x`, `a`, `d`, `q`, `z`.
   - `RandomMove` makes the obstacles slightly move randomly.
+  - `TrajectoryTest` mode is for the test in Sec V-B (a.k.a. crossbar test).

 ### Step 3) Run the following: